rocanion/rt2jira/README.md

 * `project`: When a new JIRA ticket is created by the script, it will be added to the specified project.

 * `component`: When a new JIRA ticket is created by the script, it will be added with the specified component.
+Note that to do this you may need to edit the JIRA project's Screens to add the Component/s field to the create and edit screens.

+*  `resolve_transition_name`: This is the name of the transition in the JIRA project's workflow that will be invoked to transition a JIRA issue from initial state to the resolved or done state.
+This transition name must exist in the project.
+It is highly recommended that the transition have no conditions or post-actions because these may cause processing to fail.

 ### [sanity] ###